InCLow-LM/InCLow-LM.github.io/content/authors/Akari Haga/_index.md

 # Organizational groups that you belong to [No need to change]
 user_groups:
+  - Past members
-  - Visitors
+  # - Visitors
 ---

 Akari Haga is a PhD student at Nara Institute of Science and Technology, Japan.
-Currently, she is visiting at InCLow group, CLCG, University of Groningen.
+In 2025, she spent 6 months at the InCLow group working on computational models of language acquisition, with a focus on Japanese.

 For more details, check her [homepage](https://akari000.github.io/).